CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

   - Adding the sender id (or name) into the string to be hashed and allowing the column index to be the main SQL query parameter.

 ##### Item Hash Comparison
 Hash comparison will be skipped if `sender.allowDuplicates` is set to true.
 Otherwise, the generated item hash shall first be compared with items in the same report.
 (Note: At this part of the Convert Step, parallelization is not a blocker as the original items are [still within scope](https://github.com/CDCgov/prime-reportstream/blob/15648395efc2b60322d931bf88e0c2c5b6cc0371/prime-router/src/main/kotlin/fhirengine/engine/FHIRConverter.kt#L510)).
 The item hash will then be compared to existing hashes from the item_lineage table.
-There is an [existing SQL Query](https://github.com/CDCgov/prime-reportstream/blob/9ec0a59c73d7dad9a319cd321baf9efd71ceab46/prime-router/src/main/kotlin/azure/DatabaseAccess.kt#L166-L183) which performs the hash comparison through a database query.
+There is an [existing SQL Query](https://github.com/CDCgov/prime-reportstream/blob/9ec0a59c73d7dad9a319cd321baf9efd71ceab46/prime-router/src/main/kotlin/azure/DatabaseAccess.kt#L166-L183) which performs the hash comparison.
 This will need to be enhanced or recreated as the original query only searches within the last 7 days and does not take sender into account. (_This last part will be unnecessary if the sender is incorporated into the hash._)
 **NOTE**: The hash comparison functionality will be enabled some time after all other functionality is in production.
 This will build up a data set to investigate potential false positives.
 - If item is not a duplicate OR sender has deduplication disabled,
     - Save the item hash to the ItemLineage object [when the Report object is created](https://github.com/CDCgov/prime-reportstream/blob/4a2231af2031bc3b2d5d7949d2b21d33c525c44d/prime-router/src/main/kotlin/fhirengine/engine/FHIRConverter.kt#L329).